manuel-guilbault/manuel-guilbault.github.io/_post_drafts/Aurelia-feedback-from-the-trenches.md

 * Domain services,
 * HTTP clients.

-For example, route components should be built by composing UI elements and domain artifacts together.
+For example, a route component should be built by composing UI and domain artifacts together.
-If it fetches its own data from an HTTP endpoint, defines its own model for its data and has a complex template to present this data to the user, it will likely be hard to maintain and its constituents impossible to reuse.
+If it fetches its own data from an HTTP endpoint, defines its own model for this data and has a complex template to present this data to the user, it will likely be hard to maintain and its constituents impossible to reuse.
 Additionally, domain intelligence will be lost in UI concerns.

-However, if you define distinct domain models and HTTP services, isolated from UI components, then aggregate them all in a route component, the component will be smaller, will only coordinate interactions between its constituents, and your code will likely be more sane and easier to understand.
+However, if you define distinct domain models and HTTP services, isolated from UI components, then aggregate them all in a route component, this route component will be smaller, will simply coordinate interactions between its constituents, and your code will likely be more sane and easier to understand.

 ## Have fun!

 I had a lot of fun it the last year working with Aurelia.
 I hope you do too!

-Don't hesitate to let me know about your own experience with Aurelia by leaving a comment. ☺
+Don't hesitate to let me know about your own experience with Aurelia by leaving a comment ☺